laitridung2004/APRS-Amazon-Product-Recsys/README.md

 2.  **Semantic Analysis:** Leveraging **BLAIR** (based on RoBERTa) to bridge the gap between user language and item metadata.
 3.  **Graph Neural Networks:** Utilizing **LightGCL** to capture high-order collaborative signals on the user-item graph.

-***This project constitutes the Capstone Project for the course "Introduction to Business Analytics (IT4036E)" at Hanoi University of Science and Technology.***
+***This project constitutes the Capstone Project for the course "Web Mining (IT4868E)" at Hanoi University of Science and Technology.***

 ***